 1. The Relationship Between Risk and Reward

 A successful crypto-trader must understand the relationship between risk and reward.
 Risk management measures volatility and the likelihood of negative outcomes to a trade.
 However, a successful trader should never run away from risk because risk and potential returns are positively correlated.
 The greater the risk you take, the greater your reward will be if you come out on top.

 2. Technical Analysis

-Crypto-traders rely on technical analysis to identify and predict trends and patterns in the value changes of a currency.
+Crypto traders rely on technical analysis to identify and predict trends and patterns in the value changes of a currency.
 Technical analysis helps investors find key support and resistance levels.
-This information is used to determine the best time to enter or exit a trade.
+This analysis can be done using defi development services.
+The information is used to determine the best time to enter or exit a trade.

 Trends describe the general direction of a cryptocurrency chart.
 Uptrends are a series of higher highs (resistance points) and lower lows (support levels).
 A sophisticated technical analysis includes Fibonacci retracements, moving averages, and Bollinger bands.

 - Fibonacci Retracements: A Fibonacci retracement takes two extreme points (generally, the highest and lowest points) on a chart and divides the vertical distance by the following Fibonacci ratios: 23.6%, 38.2%, 50%, 61.8%, and 100%.
 Next, horizontal lines are drawn to possible support and resistance levels.

 - Moving Averages: The moving average is a technical analysis indicator used to “smooth out” price action on a cryptocurrency chart by separating random price fluctuations from the overall trend.
 The simple moving average (SMA) takes the average prices over a specified period (such as days or weeks), while the exponential moving average (EMA) gives greater weight to recent prices.